-Target Date Activity tion Prevention and Good sekeeping for Municipal Operations - BMP No. 36 Years 1-3 Develop budget requirements for waste handling and disposal. - Identify sources of waste requiring disposal as part of stormwater management program activities. - Identify proper methods for handling and disposal of waste materials. - Develop a procedure to evaluate waste and properly dispose according to water quality protection goals.
-Pollution Housek Years 4-5 Perform proper disposal of waste materials according to the developed procedures.
+And Description of the local division of the Target Date Activity Involvement/Participation Years 1-3 Develop budget requirements for waste handling and disposal.
+Identify sources of waste requiring disposal as part of stormwater management program activities.
+Identify proper methods for handling and disposal of waste materials.
+Develop a procedure to evaluate waste and properly dispose according to water quality protection goals.
+Public Years 4-5 Perform proper disposal of waste materials according to the developed procedures.